algolia/shipjs/website/guide/getting-started.md

           command: yarn install
       - run:
           name: Try to Release
-          command: yarn release:trigger
+          command: yarn shipjs trigger
 ```

-At Part 2, if you merge the PR, a new commit will be added and CircleCI will run `yarn release:trigger`.
+At Part 2, if you merge the PR, a new commit will be added and CircleCI will run `yarn shipjs trigger`(or `npx shipjs trigger`).
 Then, it will check if the latest commit message is in convention and the current branch is right.
 If the conditions are met, it will trigger a release.
 Otherwise, it will skip.

 By default, it will check if the commit message is `chore: release vx.y.z`(which is the title of the PR).